oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/docker_install.md

 Support for running Docker virtualization on various systems, including Linux, Android, and Windows.

+If your host does not have an IPV6 subnet and you want to assign IPV6 addresses to containers, then please check the ``Customize`` partition in the ``LXD`` module for the ``Attach a free IPV6 address segment`` to the host, and attach an IPV6 subnet to the host before installing the environment.

 ## Environment Setup

 - Detect the system environment and install the corresponding components